The Venus flytrap is among a group of plants that consumes animals

 The typical reproduction season takes place annually between April and June.
 Like many other flowering plants, the Venus flytrap relies on pollinating insects (such as sweat bees and beetles) to spread the pollen from one plant to another.
 It is not entirely clear how these insects avoid the flytrap and find their way straight to the pollen.
 It could be the case that the pollinators are only attracted to the color of the white flowers, whereas the prey is attracted to the red and green of the flytrap lobes.

-Regardless of the facts of the matter, once it has been pollinated, the plant will develop small black shiny seeds after about four to six weeks.
+Regardless, once it has been pollinated, the plant will develop small black shiny seeds after about four to six weeks.
 The propagation of the Venus flytrap is accomplished by the spread of these seeds.
-Once the seed falls to the ground, it will extend its bulbous roots deep into the soil from which a new flytrap will grow and bloom.
+Once a seed falls to the ground, it will extend its bulbous roots deep into the soil from which a new flytrap will grow and bloom.
 The seeds tend to germinate very well in sandy or ashy soil.
 The propagation and germination period in its life cycle happens quickly without much of a dormancy period in between.
 While this plant also has the ability to reproduce asexually as well, sexual reproduction is its preferred method of propagation.

 Once it has germinated, the Venus flytrap is very slow to mature.
-It can take three to four years before they even begin to flower and bloom.
-This period of bloom only occurs once per year before the flowers will wilt again.
+It can take three to four years before it even begins to flower and bloom.
+This period of bloom occurs only once per year before the flowers will wilt again.
 Venus flytraps also need to be careful about triggering the trap too often.
-Each trap only has a set number of uses before it falls off and needs to be replaced, but this is a very long and costly process that the plant will try to avoid.
+Each trap has only a set number of uses before it falls off and needs to be replaced, but this is a very long and costly process that the plant will try to avoid.
 Depending on its condition, the Venus flytrap can survive somewhere between five and 20 years, perhaps even longer.